solo-io/gloo-docs/gloo/docs/dev/setting-up-dev-environment.md

 Next, we'll clone the Gloo and Solo-Kit source code.
 Solo-Kit is required for code generation in Gloo.

 {{% notice info %}}
-Currently, Gloo plugins must live inside the Gloo repo itself.
+Currently, Gloo plugins must live inside the [Gloo repository](https://github.com/solo-io/gloo) itself.
 {{% /notice %}}

 Ensure you've installed `go` and have a your `$GOPATH` set.
 If unset, it will default to `${HOME}/go`.
 The Gloo repo